GrahamDumpleton/mod_wsgi/docs/user-guides/processes-and-threading.rst

 On UNIX based systems, Apache defaults to being built with the 'prefork' MPM.
-If Apache 1.3 is being used this is actually the only choice, but for later versions of Apache, this can be overridden at build time by supplying an appropriate value in conjunction with the '--with-mpm' option when running the 'configure' script for Apache.
+If Apache 1.3 is being used this is actually the only choice, but for later versions of Apache, this can be overridden at build time by supplying an appropriate value in conjunction with the ``--with-mpm`` option when running the 'configure' script for Apache.
 The main alternative to the 'prefork' MPM which can be used on UNIX systems is the 'worker' MPM.